MEMESCOEP/AUSL/README.md

 # AUSL
 #### Accessible Unified Source Language (AUSL) is a programming language built to develop simple linux console applications.
 ---
+### Operating System Support
+Currently supported OSes:
+- Any linux distro which has the 'apt' package manager

+---
 ### Requirements
 ```
 Python 3.X